Mystery-Bouffe

 Mystery-Bouffe (Мистерия-Буфф; Misteriya-Buff) is a socialist dramatic play written by Vladimir Mayakovsky in 1918/1921.
 Mayakovsky stated in a preface to the 1921 edition that "in the future, all persons performing, presenting, reading or publishing Mystery-Bouffe should change the content, making it contemporary, immediate, up-to-the-minute."

 Plot

+Mayakovsky defined the theatre as "an arena reflecting life".
+The play's production laid the foundations of agitational theatre; it was the first experience of political satire in the Soviet theatre.
+It combined revolutionary pathos, the vocabulary of a mass rally, and the organic nature of a street show with its farcical nature and major key.
+The play coexists with topical facts of the political moment and poetic and philosophical digressions.
+The main theme is the unshakable faith in the victory of the people.

 First version

 The play was written for the anniversary of the 1917 revolution, and was accepted by the Central Bureau to be part of the festivities.
 The title is likely a reference to the opera buffa/opéra bouffe, comic opera genres popular at the time.
 This original version was directed and produced by Vsevolod Meyerhold, and the art was done by Kazimir Malevich.
 The premiere was in the Theatre of Musical Drama on November 7, 1918.

 Mayakovsky himself played the role of the "simple man", as well as some bit roles including Methuselah and one of the demons.
 This version of the play lasted three seasons.